 6. Upload the content directory

-If you have the cPanel control panel, things will be easier and it will be fast.
-However, if you can only have an FTP method, then I recommend using the Cyberduck FTP software, it can be installed on both Mac, and Windows machines.
+If you have the cPanel control panel, things will be easier, and it will be faster.
+However, if you can only have an FTP method, then I recommend using the Cyberduck FTP software, which can be installed on both Mac and Windows machines.

-It works faster and better that FileZilla, the best thing is that you can upload compressed files and that’ll speed up the upload process and saves the time.
+It works faster and better than FileZilla, the best thing is that you can upload compressed files, and that’ll speed up the upload process and save time.
 Here is a tutorial that shows you how to upload the folder.

-Unlike the database, the wp-content folder doesn’t need a “find and replace” task, it’s just a directory that you can move between domains and the only thing that links to that folder is the database URL for the attachments that you’ve updated with the new domain in the step 1 above.
+Unlike the database, the wp-content folder doesn’t need a “find and replace” task.
+It’s just a directory that you can move between domains, and the only thing that links to that folder is the database URL for the attachments that you’ve updated with the new domain in Step 1 above.

 7. Test the new domain